News & Events

 The iSchool conferred a total of 742 individual degrees and certificates of advanced study to students across all of its curriculums in two convocation ceremonies on Saturday, May 12.

-The one-day event, planned for Wednesday, June 6, will bring together municipal government officials from across Upstate New York to showcase innovative uses of data and technology.
+The one-day event brought municipal government officials, non-profits, and vendors from across Upstate New York to showcase innovative uses of government data and technology.

 InfoSpace: The iSchool Blog